Stratosphere-Studios/777-300ER/README.md

 A: Don't close it.
 It helps the developers find bugs and fix them.
 Closing this window WILL crash X-Plane.
 Along with the log.txt, this is one of the primary tools for investigating issues.
 This can be disabled by deleting the "xtlua_debugging.txt" file from the aircraft's `plugins/xtlua/64/` and `plugins/xtlua_fms/64/` folders.

-**Q: Why is my antivirus triggered on Windows?**

-A: Some antivirus software may flag [this line of code]() as malware.
-This is a false positive and you should it to your antivirus's exceptions.
-This 777 uses a built-into-Windows program called mshta.exe to display a popup when first loading the aircraft and when aircraft configurations are reset.
-Some people may use mshta.exe maliciously but in our case it is simply for notifications.
-This project is fully open source and anyone may check the source code if he/she wishes.

 **Q: How do I start the aircraft?**

 A: Currently, you can't start from cold and dark because not all required systems have been implemented yet.
 For now, enable "Start with engines running" in X-Plane's aircraft menu.